Best Museums in the UK

 The UK is home to some of the best museums in the world and as it's International Museums Day on 18 May we thought we'd round up some of our favourites.
+It's easy to catch a train to all of these when you book Advance tickets with CrossCountry.
 Whether you’re after a culture fix or just searching for something to do with the kids, here’s a round up of the best museums in the UK.

 Beamish Museum – Durham